rfsms/RFSS/README.md

 ## The following defines the architecture of the repository:

-* RFSS.py: Main module for the RFSS system:
+* RFSS.py (service): Main module for the RFSS system:
     - Functions for initialization, configuration, and operation.
     - Interfaces with hardware components.
     - Manages data processing and communication.
+    - Mongo write to keep a record of daily schedules
-* RFSS_Autonomous.py:
+* Tools/Reports_Exports/schedule.csv:
+    - Created by RFSS.py once daily at 00:00UTC
+    - Uploaded to mongodB for tracking and historical purposes
+* RFSS_Autonomous.py (script called by RFSS.service):
     - Autonomous operation module.
     - Scheduling and automation for RFSS operations.
     - Interfaces with RFSS.py for core functionalities.
+    - Mongo write to include processed schedules rows

-* Tools/tleUpdate.py:
+* Tools/tleUpdate.py (cron):
+    - Executed every saturday at 23:50UTC
+        - (50 23 * * 6 /usr/bin/python3 /home/noaa_gms/RFSS/Tools/tleUpdate.py)
     - Tool for updating TLE (Two-Line Element) data.
     - Fetches and updates satellite tracking data.
     - Utilized by the main RFSS system.
+* Received:
+    - Transition folder to collect all files on Spectrum Analyzer and archives/compresses (tar.gz) them
+    - RFSS_Autonomous then deletes originals from system and moves tar.gz to preUpload
+* preUpload:
+    - Watched by rsyncUpload
+    - If files, upload to AWS EC2 for MATLAB processing.
+If no connection exists hold the files and wait for connection.
+* Tools/rsyncUpload.sh:
+    - Used by rsyncUpload.service for tar.gz uploads
+* StatusGUI:
+    - Working dir for dashboard updates
+    - Includes flask, mongo connections, js, css, etc. for dahboard
 ## Future Updates
-* Future modification includes only scanning between -10* and +10* elevation in a 360* azimuthal rotation.
+* Modification to only scanning between -10* and +10* elevation in a 360* azimuthal rotation.
 * ~~Additionally, more functionality will be incorporated to include autonomous scheduling so a static start/stop time does not need to be defined.~~
-* Lastly the code will include usage if an Ettus x310 SDR relacing the FSV Spectrum Analyer.
+* ~~Future code may include usage if an Ettus x310 SDR relacing the FSV Spectrum Analyer.~~ Will be done as another repo
+* ~~Add database connection info for logging and additional future capabilities.~~
+* Add additional scan data from SAT controller, like AZ/EL/voltage, etc.

 ## Notes:
 For rsync ensure that: